Your Ultimate Guide to Adelaide

 Situate yourself up high for sunset

 Adelaide is known for its gorgeous city views.
 At sunset, the best place to be is up within the hills to capture a glimpse of the entire city alight with orange, framed by the calm sea in the distance.
 The panoramic view from Mt Lofty, the highest point in the Adelaide Hills, is sensational and involves an hour walk each way (you can also drive here!).
 Alternatively, you can also head just about anywhere towards the hills and find multiple viewpoints from which to sit and soak up the views.
+If you’re going to spend a weekend in the city, don’t forget to add this to your list.
+Bring a picnic and soak up the views.
+This is one of the best things to do in Adelaide!

 Not far from the Central Market, Chinatown also makes up a significant proportion of the CBD.
 Despite its name, this zone of the city centre offers an excellent selection of Japanese, korean, Vietnamese, Malaysian and Thai cuisine and shops.
 Impressive red gates at its entrance and red lanterns dotted throughout give Chinatown a vibrant feel.
 Chinatown boasts some of the most diverse dining options in the city.
 A wonderful blend of five star restaurants, food courts, wine bars and pubs are around every corner.